-When we think about the characteristics of a child, the words that come to mind are qualities like curiosity, honesty, trust, acceptance, resilience, vulnerability and forgiveness.
-These are also terms we associate with the perfect romantic partnership, yet, for some reason few of us carry those childlike qualities into our "adult relationships."
+When we think about the characteristics of kids, the words that come to mind are qualities like: curiosity, honesty, trust, acceptance, resilience, vulnerability and forgiveness.
+These are also terms we associate with the perfect romantic partnership, or the ideal friendship.
+Yet, for some reason few of us carry those childlike qualities into our "adult relationships."

+Out of the mouths of babes, right?
 We may not always like it, but honesty is something that kids are candidly brilliant at.
 Nevermind that you just spent a month at the gym and paid $300 dollars for that amazing red dress to wear at your high school reunion.
 Your kid is not going to let you walk out the door without you knowing that you really look like a giant tomato.
 As adults, we adopt the attitude that speaking frankly is impolite, so we allow our relationships to be sabotaged by not telling each other what we really need or want, or what habits drive us crazy.
 We're so bent on using our manners that we forget to be genuine with one another.

 You know it as the whirling, dizzying, unstable ring of death.
 To your kiddos, it's just the merry go 'round!
-And each time you accompany them to the park, you are dragged against your will towards that volatile contraption.
-You get nauseous just watching them on the thing.
+And each time you accompany them to the park, they drag you, against your will, towards that volatile contraption.
+You get nauseous just watching them on that thing.
 However, it delights them no matter how many times they fly off, hit their heads or puke on your shoe.
 Bubbly laughter is intermittently woven in between screams for more spinning.

 Why is it dumb?
 Because play brings us closer.
-It allows us to let our hair down and just laugh; to be free, goofy and happy.
+It allows us to let our hair down and just laugh; to feel free, goofy ... and happy!
 And among couples, it encourages trying new things and growth in intimacy through learning!
 So get dirty and go play!

 When a child is having a meltdown, throwing a temper tantrum or clams up, what do we do?
 We encourage them to use their words and to practice respectful communication.
 We tell them to talk to others about how they feel, what they need and what they expect.
 And yet, that's certainly not what I'm thinking about in the heat of a marital squabble.
 I'm half-tempted to heave a meatloaf across the kitchen to let my hubs know I'm not happy.
 Or else go with the ever-helpful "if you don't know, then I'm not going to tell you" tactic instead of saying what I really need or how I feel.
 I'm convinced that the divorce rate would be cut in half if adults just learned to "use their words."

 If you've ever had a sick child, you know the epitome of vulnerability.
 27 calls to the doctor at 3 in the morning just to find an answer.
 Kneeling next to a vomiting child's bed and praying to God, even though you haven't prayed since Sunday school, that he would give you the sickness instead.
 Hours on the internet trying to look up home remedies.
 Finally, in the ultimate act of human sacrifice, making that call to your Mother-in-Law and saying the words, "I have no idea what to do."
 That's vulnerability!

-All of the above are usually code for something my kid is about to do that makes me wince or whine, but the excitement and gigantic smile across his face keeps me from protesting.
+"Watch me!
+Watch this!
+Come watch!" — These phrases are usually code for something my kid is about to do that makes me wince, but the excitement and gigantic smile across his face keeps me from protesting.
 Kids are pretty proud of the smallest things they accomplish as they grow, and they want to share the joy.
-They want us to witness life with them, and it doesn't count if we were looking at our phone or answering an email when they did it.
-The momentary annoyance at being pulled away from grown up stuff is quickly replaced by the heartswell of seeing a new experience through their eyes, in that moment.
+They want us to witness life with them, and it doesn't count if we're looking at our phone or stirring something on the stove when they did it.
+The momentary annoyance of being pulled away from "grown up stuff" is quickly replaced by the heart swell of seeing a new experience through our child's eyes, in that moment.